-- Develops affordable housing using sweat-equity of the home buyer(s), volunteer labor, and donated materials, services, and funds. - Provides first or second mortgage financing to eligible home buyers at 0% or low interest rate (i.e., below-market). - Provides servicing of the first or second SHLP mortgage as outlined in their SHLP Participation and Servicing Agreement with NCHFA (NOTE: Members may contract with a third party to service their SHLP loans).
+- Develops affordable housing using sweat-equity of the home buyer(s), volunteer labor, and donated materials, services, and funds. - Provides first or second mortgage financing to eligible home buyers at 0%. - Provides servicing of the first or second SHLP mortgage as outlined in their SHLP Participation and Servicing Agreement with NCHFA (NOTE: Members may contract with a third party to service their SHLP loans).

 Eligible Applicants for SHLP membership must also have the capacity to prepare eligible home buyers for successful home ownership and to build or renovate homes for eligible borrowers.
-NCHFA requires Members to partner with a HUD-approved housing counseling agency to provide home buyer education and pre-purchase counseling to their SHLP borrowers.
+NCHFA requires Members to partner with a HUD-approved housing counseling agency to provide home buyer education and in-person pre-purchase counseling to their SHLP borrowers.